Work on *what* to change, not just managing change

 The Satir model of change was developed by the founder of family systems therapy, Virginia Satir, and described in her book The Satir Model, published in 1991.

 Unlike the previous models, the Satir model describes multiple major stages of change, and what each stage of change feels like.
-The previous three models are clearly limited when applied to understanding how personal change happens.
+The previous three models are limited when applied to understanding how personal change happens.
 In contrast, the Satir model is universal; it applies to both personal and organizational change.
-It also suggests what kinds of interventions are appropriate in each stage.
+It also suggests what kinds of interventions are appropriate at each stage.

 models of change